Feel like your entire friendship group is overwhelmed?

 Data shows that, during the second wave of the pandemic, NHS waiting lists for elective care were the highest on record, meaning people experiencing long delays in diagnosis and treatment.
 As these begin to pull through, it could seem as though a lot of serious illness is being diagnosed at once.

 The mental toll of not feeling safe

 At the intersection of the above is a feeling of being unsafe.
-Like you know all too well, the chaos that the past couple of years have brought has seeded out a beat of anxiety.
+Like you know all too well, the chaos of the past couple of years has brought a background beat of anxiety.
 Dr Mort notes that this can be witnessed in the minute of weird, antisocial behaviour that's been recorded, recently.

 She cites that early 2021 saw the highest number of 'unruly passenger incidents on planes' ever recorded, that 75% of pharmacies in England have reported people becoming aggressive when told they cannot have the medication they have been prescribed, due to current shortages.

 'On top of that, many of us aren't sure whether our governments can safely support us, meaning we don't have a sense that there is someone in control.'
-This, she says, is 'a recipe for anyone to feel unsafe', and another thing taking up space in your emotional rain barrel.
-Taken together, this might mean that every member of a friendship group has something going on, therefore dissolving the usual nourishing support networks that used to be in place.
+This, she says, is 'a recipe for anyone to feel unsafe', and another thing taking up space in your – and your friend's – emotional rain barrels.

 Yasmin*, a 26-year-old from Surrey, has seen this effect in her two primary friendship groups.
 During lockdown one, from March 2020, she felt distanced from her gang due to the enforced physical separation.